 S&P 500 in the Medium- and Short-Run

-Ill start today's flagship Stock Trading Alert with the weekly chart perspective (charts courtesy of http://stockcharts.com ):
+Ill start with the daily chart perspective (charts courtesy of http://stockcharts.com ):

-The weekly candle's opening and closing prices were practically the same going into Friday's session but that day changed a lot as you can see.
-Within Friday's analysis, I mentioned the tellingly long upper knots in the two prior weeks, pointing out that a daily downswing would increase the chances of seeing a reversal.

-That's what is happening, and I carried on with these observations still on Friday:
+Monday's overnight trading opened with a bearish gap, which the bulls have closed still during the premarket session.
+Yet at the start of the U.S. trading, stocks again tumbled to the Asian opening lows.
+The bulls again countered, and repelled another selling wave just before the closing bell.

-Given the prominence of each of the above factors, I see the bearish side as the one favored by the odds do the credit markets agree?
+Given the prominence of each of the above factors, I see the bearish side as the one favored by the odds.

+Couple that with this week's turbulences, and the potential for disappointments is high.
+That is, the downside risks appear disproportionate at this moment, relative to the upside.

+That's certainly the message the daily volume is sending.
+Are the bulls strong enough to make up for yesterday's suspiciously low volume?
+Should they be earnest about this reversal, they better step in fast and at higher prices as well, so as not to make yesterday a bull leg in a sideways-to-down trading range.

 The Credit Markets Point of View